dedis/d-voting/docs/verifiability_doc.md

 ## Proposed solution

 According to our requirements, we assume that the frontend is trusted.
-If frontend is compromised, the adversary can already know the plaintext of the ballot which breaks the confidentiality of the ballot.
+If the frontend is compromised, the adversary can already know the plaintext of the ballot which breaks the confidentiality of the ballot.

 When the frontend after the frontend encrypted the ballot (use default non-deterministic encryption), it can hash the encrypted ballot and show the hash str of the encrypted ballot.
 The frontend sends the encrypted ballot to the backend.